Starou/Colbert/README.rst

                                                     ...

 *Le livre-journal* is a never-ending story, this is the reason for keeping it at the root level.
-In accountancy, a main concept is
-*l'indépendance des exercices comptables* which is why I have broken down my organization by year (I am opening my accounts on Junary the 1st and closing them on December, 31th, every year).
+In accountancy, a main concept is *l'indépendance des exercices comptables* which is why I have broken down my organization by year (I am opening my accounts on Junary the 1st and closing them on December, 31th, every year).

 In each year directory reside sub-directories named with the tasks, books or documents you have to deal with and produce all along the financial/fiscal year.

-Almost every sub-directory should contain a Makefile to automatically call some Colbert or LaTeX routines to update your files from the source
-(which may be the *livre-journal*, the *Grand-livre* or the *Balance des comptes*).
+Almost every sub-directory should contain a Makefile to automatically call some Colbert or LaTeX routines to update your files from the source (which may be the *livre-journal*, the *Grand-livre* or the *Balance des comptes*).

 In a nutshell, a typical usage at the end of a fiscal year is:

 1. having a *Livre-journal* up-to-date and accurate ;
 2. check your *relevés bancaires* (bank statement) against the Livre-journal.
    Go back to (1) if it is not the case ;
 3. generate the *Grand-livre* as JSON from the Livre-journal ;
 4. generate the *Balance des comptes* from the *grand_livre.json* file ;
 5. compute the *Bilan* from  the *balance_des_comptes.json* file ;
 6. compute the *Compte de résultat* from  the *balance_des_comptes.json* file ;
-7. compute the *écritures de clôture* from  the *balance_des_comptes.json* file and write them back to the Livre-journal ;
+7. compute the *écritures de clôture* from  the *balance_des_comptes.json* file and write them back to the Livre-journal.

 **Note** : each *JSON* file can be converted in a *reStructuredText* format with a *colbert_\*_to_rst* script.

 Le Livre-journal
 ----------------

 The Livre-journal is a diary or a book where every flow of money is logged.
 There is a tight legislation concerning those books in general and you must refer yourself to the legislation of your country or juridiction.

 In Colbert, this is a reStructuredText file meeting the french administration requirements (the columns' width had been reduced to fit properly in this document):

 .. code-block:: rst